-Combinations of Iron and Masonry: Brick, stone, or cast-in-place concrete with iron fencing atop or integrated into the wall Woven Wire: Decorative woven wire with loop top design and with wood posts and rails Cast-in-place concrete: Poured concrete wall with smooth or textured finishing Steel or aluminum rail: Permitted only on non-residential properties (e.g. commercial buildings, schools, religious institutions) Solid wood board (un-spaced picket): only when it does not obscure the view of the home (e.g. home is higher in elevation than fence) or when used on a non-contributing property in Canemah
+Combinations of Iron and Masonry: Brick, stone, or cast-in-place concrete with iron fencing atop or integrated into the wall Woven Wire: Decorative woven wire with loop top design and with wood posts and rails Cast-in-place concrete: Poured concrete wall with smooth or textured finishing Steel or aluminum rail: Permitted only on non-residential properties (e.g. commercial buildings, schools, religious institutions) Solid wood board (un-spaced picket): Vertical wood boards without spaces between boards.
+May be scalloped or straight on top, or topped with a railing.